 - For number of employees, saying just one is perfectly fine

 - For your annual business revenue, there’s nothing with saying zero, or whatever the amount is

 - For years in business, there’s no shame in saying that it’s new, that it has been 1-2 years, etc.

 Having the Ink Business UnlimitedSM Credit Card, Ink Business Cash℠ Credit Card, and Ink Business Preferred℠ Credit Card, is an incredible card combination.
-Not only do the cards offer collective welcome bonuses of 180,000 points, but they can help you maximize your return on everyday business spend thanks to the great bonus categories they offer.
+They can help you maximize your return on everyday business spend thanks to the great bonus categories they offer.
 The Ink Preferred even has a great cell phone protection plan.